 - How is your area of practice performing?
 Are your clients able to pay their bills in a timely way?
 Are your rates supporting your practice?

 - How are your employees faring?
-Are your office pandemic protocols working?
-How stable is your remote work plan?
-Have you decided on your post-pandemic workforce plan?
+Are your office protocols working?
+How stable is your remote or hybrid work plan?

 - How is your personal mental health holding up?
 Do you have the support you need to continue to serve your clients?
 Are you able to support and encourage your team members?

 Too often in our busy lives, we don’t take time for reflection.
-Schedule a day to examine the ways the pandemic has affected your firm.
+Schedule a day to examine the ways COVID, the economy and other stressors have affected your firm.
 Ask your employees for input as their front-line communications with clients may reveal stresses or successes that you don’t see from your vantage point.

 With an Objective Look Back, You Can Plan for Moving Forward